2024 Downtown Detroit Grand Prix Guide: Everything You Need to Know

 Parking

-The only parking structure within the venue that is available for public parking is the Franklin Garage.
+The only parking structure within the venue that is available for public parking is the Franklin Garage, located between Franklin Street and Woodbridge.
 Parking spaces are limited and sold in advance only.
-Cost is $75 per day.
-Franklin Garage parking pass can be purchased here.
+Cost is $100 per day.
+A venue admission ticket must be purchased to purchase a parking ticket, which you can do by visiting this link.

 What to bring to the Grand Prix: Insider Tips